-MVAPICH2-Virt, derived from MVAPICH, is an MPI software to exploit the novel features and mechanisms of high-performance networking technologies with SR-IOV as well as other virtualization technologies such as Inter-VM Shared Memory (IVSHMEM) for Virtual Machine and IPC enabled Shared Memory (IPC-SHM) and Cross Memory Attach (CMA) for container.
+MVAPICH2-Virt, derived from MVAPICH, is an MPI software to exploit the novel features and mechanisms of high-performance networking technologies with SR-IOV as well as other virtualization technologies such as Inter-VM Shared Memory (IVSHMEM) for Virtual Machine and IPC enabled Shared Memory (IPC-SHM) and Cross Memory Attach (CMA) for Docker/Singularity container.
 MVAPICH2-Virt can deliver the best performance and scalability to MPI applications running inside both VM and container over SR-IOV enabled InfiniBand clusters.

 For processes which are distributed in different VMs/containers, MVAPICH2-Virt can transparently detect the process locality to dynamically select the optimized channel for high-performance data communication.